National Accounts

 The surplus accruing to owners from production before deducting property incomes payable on financial assets and other natural resources required to carry on the production.
 Estimates for Gross Operating Surplus are mainly derived as the value of output less intermediate consumption, Compensation of Employees and Other Taxes less Subsidies on Production.
 National accounts adjustments such as financial intermediation services implicitly measured (FISIM) and capitalisation of software as well as research & development (R&D) expenditure are incorporated.

 The sum of incomes generated from the domestic production of goods and services.
-These include compensation of employees, gross operating surplus and taxes less subsidies on production and on imports.
+These includes compensation of employees, gross operating surplus and taxes less subsidies on production and on imports.

 Inventories